Spotlight (BBC Northern Ireland TV programme)

-Spotlight is the name given to a BBC Northern Ireland weekly current affairs programme.
+Spotlight is a BBC Northern Ireland weekly current affairs programme.
 It debuted in 1973.

 The programme is aired on BBC1 Northern Ireland at 10:35pm (and sometimes early) on Tuesday evenings, with a repeat on BBC2.
 It is available to UK viewers outside of Northern Ireland on BBC iPlayer for a week after the programme.
 The format usually consists of a half-hour report presented on a rotating basis by a small number of presenters and reporters.
-At present, these are Brian Hollywood, Stephen Walker, Darragh MacIntyre and Bobby Friedman.
+At present, these are Mandy McAuley, Lyndsey Telford, Conor Spackman, Julian O'Neill, Stephen Dempster, Jennifer O'Leary, Alan Haslam.
 Occasionally, the programme consists of a studio format with various reports and panel discussions.

-Spotlight is well known for its hard-hitting investigations and recently won a Royal Television Society award for Mandy McAuley's dog-fighting investigation.
+Spotlight is well known for its hard-hitting investigations and in 2008 won a Royal Television Society award for Mandy McAuley's dog-fighting investigation.

-It has launched the careers of a number of high-profile broadcasters, including Jeremy Paxman and Gavin Esler.
+It has launched the careers of a number of high-profile broadcasters, including Jeremy Paxman, Alex Thomson and Gavin Esler.

 Spotlight at 40

-On 22 October 2013, Spotlight celebrated its 40th anniversary with a special show dubbed Spotlight at 40.
-The show featured interviews with stars such as Gavin Esler, Patrick Kielty, Stephen Nolan and Jeremy Paxman and took a look back at the show's 40-year run including its most controversial shows.
+On 22 October 2013, Spotlight celebrated its 40th anniversary with an hour-long special show dubbed Spotlight at 40.
+The show featured interviews with Gavin Esler, Roisin McAuley, Alex Thomson and Jeremy Paxman and took a look back at the show's 40-year run including its most controversial shows.